Take in a show when you are in New York City. credit: Catherine Parker

 The Shed

-Is a performance and display space for the creative arts ranging from performance art, to visual art to pop culture.
+It is a performance and display space for the creative arts ranging from performance art, to visual art to pop culture.

-Located at 575 Hudson Yard
+Located at 575 Hudson Yard.

 Times Square

-As a top NYC destination, Time Square offers 24-7 lights and energy.
-Though head to Times Square in the evening or after a show to see just how bright it truly is.
+As a top NYC destination, Times Square offers lights and energy 24-7.
+Head to Times Square in the evening or after a show to see just how bright it truly is.
+Find street performers, art installations, shopping and dining.
+This is one of the Top Things to do in Midtown Manhattan.

 Located at the intersection of Broadway and 7th Avenue.
 Always open and free to enter.